bitovi/academy/src/react/6-stateful-hooks.md

 Just like `useState`, `useRef` is a data store, keeping track of values the component is interested in.
 In this case however, `useRef` helps store DOM references instead of state data.

 DOM references give your component access to the underlying DOM elements that your JSX creates.
 These references can then be used to make more specific changes to the DOM or provide access to external libraries.
 To get to the value of a ref, it is always located in the `.current` property.
-It's important to note that updating refs does not cause updates like modifying the state does.
+It’s important to note that updating refs does not cause updates like modifying the state does.

-Let's take a look at `useRef` in action:
+Let’s take a look at `useRef` in action:

 ```jsx
 function Hello() {